jn7163/tweetkiller/README.md

 But be aware that:

 - Twitter may still retain copies of your Tweet in its database.
-- Third parties, such as [the Wayback Machine](https://archive.org/web/) and the Library of Congress, still have archives of your tweets.
+- Third parties, such as [the Wayback Machine](https://archive.org/web/) and the United States Library of Congress, may still have archives of your tweets.